MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 To enable the Fulfillment and Returns Optimization provider as part of the order orchestration journey, set up and activate the Fulfillment and Returns Optimization provider by following the instructions in [Set up Fulfillment and Returns Optimization provider](set-up-fro-provider.md).
 After the provider is activated, you must set the following settings to achieve business goals.

+## Configurate Intelligent Order Management mappings

+It is important to maintain the **Intelligent Order Management mappings** as a pre-requisite inorder for fulfilment and returns optimization engine to work correctly.
+For more information please refer [Set up inventory visibility provider].(set-up-inventory-visibility-provider.md).
+Please note that calculated measure mappings needs to be set up if your application is connected to dynamics 365 finance and operations.

 ### Sources

 Fulfillment sources are entities that house inventory or provide products.
 Examples include warehouses, distribution centers, retail stores, drop-ship vendors, and virtual sites.
 You can create and modify fulfillment sources by selecting the area switcher at the bottom of the left navigation pane and switching to **Settings \> Fulfillment Settings**.
 Then, on the **Fulfillment settings** page, under **Sources**, select **Manage**.